schassande/referee-course-test/README.md

 * Global switch of the language over the web site
 * Test the application with several series
-* Sent an email to confirm the subscription
 * Sent a certificat when a learner passes an exam